anneliesefish/uxdi/d02_homework/readme.md

 # Homework

-In this homework assignment, you will be able to share your work on GitHub.
+In this homework, you will create a new github account.

 ## What is GitHub?